The Lower Barn

 We regret that we cannot accept dogs, our own dogs are loose in the yard and there is often livestock about the yard.
 This is a working farm so do expect some noise and tractors, dogs, cows, sheep, ponies and children outside your door from time to time.
 If you want to find out more about our farm during your stay please do ask.

 There is no mobile signal to speak of in the yard but strolling up the lane or driving about a mile will get you in contact with the outside world.
-This is a wonderful opportunity to get away from it all as there is no broadband either!!
+However wi fi is now available in the cottage.

 Changeover day is Friday, with arrival from 4 p.m. and check out by 10 a.m.